 These are exactly the type of improvements we expect to come from the introduction of dynamic metadata, and the fact HDR10+ offers improvements over HDR10 isn’t much of a surprise.

-There is currently no way to get HDR10+ at home.
-All of Samsung’s 2017 HDR TVs have a picture-processing engine that supports HDR10+, but a firmware update will be needed to activate the feature.
+As for legacy models, all of Samsung’s 2017 HDR TVs have a picture-processing engine that supports HDR10+ too, but a firmware update is needed to activate the feature.

 Will more manufacturers adopt HDR10+?

-Beyond that there’s not much to go on.
-We expect the fee-free nature of HDR10+ to make it a no-brainer for many manufacturers, but would LG even consider supporting a format created by its arch-rivals?
-Despite LG being the champion of broad HDR format support until now, that seems unlikely.
+We'd have expected the fee-free nature of HDR10+ to make it a no-brainer for many manufacturers, but would LG (Dolby Vision's biggest TV supporter) even consider supporting a format created by its arch-rivals?
+Despite LG being the champion of broad HDR format support so far, we think it seems very unlikely.

-While it would be easier if there were just one format, there’s nothing stopping TV manufacturers and content producers from supporting both.
-Those that do will almost certainly have an advantage, unless one format manages to kill the other.
+While it would be easier if there was just one HDR format, there’s nothing stopping TV manufacturers and content producers from supporting both.
+Those that do (such as Panasonic in the TV arena) will almost certainly have an advantage unless one format manages to kill the other.
+Game on.